rsp-esl/pxt-bh1750/README.md

-# BH1750 Extension for PXT-Microbit
+# BH1750

-MakeCode PXT Extension for BH1750 Digital Ambient Light Sensor
+A MakeCode-PXT extension for the BH1750 Digital Ambient Light Sensor.

 ## Hardware

 This extension was developed to support the GY-302 BH1750 sensor module.
-Note that the BH1750 will be programmed to operate in continuous measurement mode only (1.0 high resolution).
+Only the continuous high-resolution measurement mode (1.0 lx) is supported.

 ## Wiring